Bei Ling

-Bei Ling (貝嶺) (born December 28, 1959 in Beijing) is a Chinese poet, and journal editor.
+Bei Ling (貝嶺) (born December 28, 1959, in Beijing) is a Chinese poet, and journal editor.
 He is usually associated with the Chinese misty poets.

 Life

-He came to the United States on an exchange, he was a fellow at Brown University.
+He came to the United States as an exchange student, he was a fellow at Brown University.

 After the Tiananmen Square protests of 1989, in 1992, he founded the literary journal 傾向 (Tendency).

 In 2000, he opened an office in Beijing.

 He launched a literary magazine named Tendency in 1993 as a platform for young underground writers' talents.
 On August 13, 2000, he was detained for 14 days at the Qinghe Detention Center, and charged with "illegal publication."

 After an international protest, he was fined $24,000, and deported.

 He lives in Boston, and New York City.